polterguy/phosphorusfive/plugins/p5.lambda/README.md

 _x:int:5
 if:x:/../*/_x?value.string
   =:5
-  p5.web.widgets.create-literal
+  create-widget
     parent:content
     element:h1
     innerValue:Yup, we branched!
 ```

 The ".string" parts at the end of our expression above, will convert the results of our expression, into a string, which of course will create
-a match for our conditional statement, since this value of our expression, will equal the constant string value of "5" in our "=" condition.
+a match for our conditional statement, since this value of our expression, will equal the constant string value of "5" in our '=' condition.

 There exists 8 comparison "operators" in p5.lambda. "=", "!=", ">", "<", ">=", "<=", in addition to the two "like comparison" operators
-"~" and "!~".
+"\~" and "!\~".
 The first 6 of these "operators", does what you'd expect them to do, and works the same way in most other programming languages,
-while the two latter "like comparison" operators, works the same way as the tilde (~) works in expressions, and are logically the equivalent
+while the two latter "like comparison" operators, works the same way as the tilde (\~) works in expressions, and are logically the equivalent
 of asking "does this string exist in the condition".
 Imagine the following code as an illustration.

 ```